 Our existing cash, cash equivalents and investment balances may decline in fiscal 2014 in the event of a weakening of the global economy or changes in our planned cash outlay.
 Cash from operations could also be affected by various risks and uncertainties, including, but not limited to the risks detailed in Part II, Item 1A titled "Risk Factors."
 However, based on our current business plan and revenue prospects, we believe that our existing balances, our anticipated cash flows from operations and our available credit facility will be sufficient to meet our working capital and operating resource expenditure requirements for at least the next 12 months.
-Our borrowing capacity under the existing credit facility at June 5, 2013 is \$400.0 million of which we have no amounts outstanding.
-This credit facility is available for working capital and general corporate purposes.
-In addition, as of June 5, 2013, we have \$750.0 million aggregate principal amount of Senior Notes outstanding.
+Our borrowing capacity under the existing credit facility at September 3, 2013 is \$400.0 million of which we have no amounts outstanding.
+In addition, as of September 3, 2013, we have \$750.0 million aggregate principal amount of Senior Notes outstanding.